The Great E-Cigarette Confusion

 Cigarette smoking causes serious harm.
 This is especially evident in people who suffer from mental illnesses.
 Mental patients are just as capable as anyone else of stopping smoking if they are given the right sort of help.
 Studies show that if they stop smoking their mental as well as their physical health can improve.

-It is particularly important for patients with mental illness to stop smoking, because the chemical imbalance from which they allegedly suffer due to the illness itself or brought on by the drugs used to treat the illness, it makes no sense to add another drug, nicotine, to cause a further chemical disturbance in the brain.
+It is particularly important for patients with mental illnesses to stop smoking quite apart from the chemical imbalance from which they allegedly suffer due to the illness.
+The drugs used to treat mental illnesses, by design, disturb the brain’s neurochemistry.
+It therefore it makes no sense to add another drug, nicotine, to cause a further chemical disturbance in the brain.

 E-cigarettes should not be promoted as a way to stop smoking.
 They are an alternative nicotine-delivery device that it is hoped will be safer than smoking cigarettes.
 Since we do not yet know the long-term effects of using e-cigarettes they cannot at present be recommended.